Flatbed Truckload Freight Shipping Services

 What Is the Difference Between a Flatbed and a Step Deck?

-A standard flatbed trailer has a single-level deck that sits higher off the ground.
-A step deck trailer, also known as a drop deck, has two deck levels with a lower rear deck.
-The lower deck allows taller freight to be transported without exceeding overall legal height limits in certain routing scenarios.
+A standard flatbed trailer has a single-level open deck.
+A step deck, also known as a drop deck, has two deck levels with a lower rear deck that may provide additional vertical clearance for taller freight in certain routing scenarios.
+Freight height, weight distribution, loading method, and route requirements all influence whether flatbed, step deck, double drop, or RGN equipment is the better fit.

 K